Aabha1/PerfectFrameFace/README.md

 ## For input images

 A folder named "sample pictures" is provided.
-This contains pictures for all the seven categories which i have didvided the people in.
+This contains pictures for all the seven categories which I have divided the people into.
 You can use any other image.

 ## Details